 How to Write a Persuasive Journalist Pitch

-There are no hard and fast rules when it comes to writing effective pitches.
-A good outreach email is subjective depending on the topic being pitched and the journalist you’re targeting.
-However, there are different strategies you can use to help your pitch stand out.
+There are no hard and fast rules when it comes to how to pitch journalists.
+A persuasive pitch email is subjective depending on the topic being suggested and the journalist you’re targeting.
+However, there are different strategies you can use to help pitch journalists effectively.

 In general, writing short paragraphs is a good idea because it makes it easier for journalists to skim through your message and locate the important details.
 They don’t have time to read a lengthy email, so cut out the fluff and be concise.